Trip 025 - July 27, 2010 (Tuesday)

 Of note: Very tough (though fairly short) trail, virtually no views, the trail is probably the most popular in British Columbia.
 Downhill travel is prohibited, forcing you to pay $8-10 for a gondola ride to the parking lot.

 Vancouver, Coast & Mountains Backroad Mapbook (2010 edition) Coordinates: Page 11 (North Vancouver) D7.
-The latest edition of Backroad Mapbook for this and other regions, as well as GPS maps, are available at BackroadMapbooks.com.
+The latest edition of Backroad Mapbook for this and other regions, as well as GPS maps, are available for purchase at BackroadMapbooks.com.

 Related Website: Grouse Grind Site by Grouse Mountain.